blakeohare/crayon/Docs/libs/core.md

 ### assert

-Checks a boolean condition and throws an error if it is not true.
+Checks a boolean condition and throws an error if it is not true, ending program execution.

 `Core.assert(condition, message = null)`